CARV-ICS-FORTH/foRMA/README.md

 ```
 where `<trace dir>` is the directory where the SST Dumpi output traces are stored and `<timestamp>` is the timestamp in the filename of the trace.

 The tool has a command line mode and an interactive mode.
 In order to execute the command line mode, use the optional `-a <option>` command line argument.
-This acts as a shortcut that will cause the tool to directly
-calculate the requested statistics and exit.
-In contrast, when the tool is executed in interactive mode (i.e. without the `-a <option>` command line argument),
-it offers the possibility of requesting various of the statistic options, one after the other.
+This acts as a shortcut that will cause the tool to directly calculate the requested statistics and exit.
+In contrast, when the tool is executed in interactive mode (i.e. without the `-a <option>` command line argument), it offers the possibility of requesting various of the statistic options, one after the other.

 The offered options are:

 - `-e`: Produces statistics per epoch.
+Outputs data transfer bounds and data volume information into file epochs.txt.
+Data is calculated by memory window found in the execution.
+For each memory window, the relevant information is organized by synchronization epochs on that window.
 - `-f`: Creates statistics on fence execution.
+Outputs first and last arrival to MPI_Win_fence instances in execution, into file fences.txt.
+Information is provided both as timestamp and rank ID.
 - `-c`: Creates statistics on time spent inside various MPI calls.
+Outputs MPI RMA call durations and statistics on them, into file calls.txt.
+Data is calculated by rank found to participate in the execution.
+For each rank, information is organized by RMA opcode.
 - `-a`: Prepare a full analysis, i.e. calculate all of the above.
+Produces all three of the aforementioned output files.

 ###### Output
 Independently of the provided command line argument, foRMA prepares a summary of total execution times and operation durations, as well as data transfer bounds and bytes transferred per memory window.
 This summary is printed out in the standard output.